ICCB-Cologne/CNSistent/REPOSITORY.md

 *  `test_CLI.sh` : Executes the tests and outputs to `./tests/temp`.
 *  `test_time.sh`: Runs the time tests for the data processing across `1-32` threads (log scale).
 *  `test_*`: unittest based tests of the public API.

+To run tests, execute `python -m unittest discover -v` in the repository root.